MeaCulpitt/SignalCast/docs/Validator.md

     * Instantaneous "clicks" following a placement (bot-like reaction time).
     * High variance in IP origin but identical User-Agent strings.
 * **Conversion Success ($W_c$):**
-    The validator pings the **Subnet 93 Data Loop** to verify downstream actions.
-A miner who drives a single "Demo Request" or "Whitepaper Download" from a target domain receives a significantly higher score than a miner driving 1,000 "Top-of-Funnel" impressions.
+    Success is measured by the **Depth of Interest** tracked via the **Subnet 93 Data Loop** and social APIs:
+    * **Direct Leads (10x):** Whitepaper downloads, demo requests, or contact form submissions.
+    * **Social Growth (5x):** New "Follows" on the advertiser's X.com or professional profiles from verified customer domains.
+    * **Engagement Velocity (3x):** High-authority Likes, Reposts, and Bookmarks on the distributed creative asset.
+    * **Attention Retention (1x):** Sustained "Watch-Time" proving audience relevance.

 ---

 ### Evaluation Cadence

-To ensure the network remains responsive to the fast-moving "Market Ruptures" of competitive industries, the evaluation follows a dual-track schedule:
+To ensure the network remains responsive to fast-moving "Market Ruptures," the evaluation follows a dual-track schedule:

 1. **Real-Time Telemetry Processing:**
     As miners route traffic through their redirectors, validators perform asynchronous firmographic checks.
-This allows for the **Dynamic Kill-Switch** to be triggered immediately if a miner is detected pushing fraudulent or bot-heavy traffic.
+This allows for a **Dynamic Kill-Switch** to be triggered immediately if a miner is detected pushing fraudulent or irrelevant traffic.
 2. **Epoch-Based Weight Commitment:**
     Every **360 blocks (approximately 1 hour)**, the validator aggregates the performance data from all active briefs.
 The final scores are normalized across the miner set and committed to the Subtensor as weight vectors.
 3. **Bounty Settlement:**
-    Technographic Bounties are evaluated on a **First-to-Verify** basis.
-Once a miner submits a "Proof of Signal" (e.g., a competitor tech-stack change), validators have a 10-minute window to reach consensus on the signal's validity before the bounty multiplier is activated.
+    Technographic Bounties (e.g., detecting a competitor's customer removing a script) are evaluated on a **First-to-Verify** basis.
+Once a miner submits a "Proof of Signal," validators have a 10-minute window to reach consensus.

 ---